Heatwave to peak with temperatures of up to 35C in likely hottest day of year

 In terms of wildfires, Ben McCarthy, head of nature conservation and restoration ecology at the National Trust, said: “With record-breaking temperatures across the country this week following the driest spring on record, our ranger and countryside teams are on high alert for fires which can cause decades of damage to habitats, decimate ecosystems and result in significant losses to our wildlife.

-“Therefore we’re calling on people to help us protect wildlife and habitats by acting responsibility when outdoors as even a small spark can cause a fire, and to please call 999 if you see a fire or any suspicious behaviour.”
+“Therefore, we’re calling on people to help us protect wildlife and habitats by acting responsibly when outdoors, as even a small spark can cause a fire, and to please call 999 if you see a fire or any suspicious behaviour.”

-It come as a survey of 300 farmers by the Energy and Climate Intelligence Unit (ECIU) found that more than four fifths say extreme weather has hit their productivity and three quarters have experienced financial losses.

 “Condition is particularly poor in the north of England, which has experienced low levels of rainfall, with much of it in drought.